Home

 For a simpler version, shave a bar of chilled chocolate with a vegetable peeler to make chocolate curls.

-Return from Black Forest Cake Recipe back to Cake Recipes
+Return from German Black Forest Cake Recipe to German Easy Dessert Recipes